amBarreto/Exercicio_loja/README.md

 -----------------------------------------------------------------------------------------------------------------

-💾 stock_database.cpp — Persistent Product Manager with CSV Database
+💾 stock_database.cpp — Persistent Product Manager with CSV Database (data_base.cpp)

 An enhanced and more robust C++ inventory management system that adds file persistence to store product data permanently using a CSV database (Database.csv).
 It supports complete product lifecycle management, including add, consult, update, and delete operations.